KYu-2468/KYu-2468-portfolio/README.md

 Hey there, nice to meet you!

-I'm Kevin, a recent grad of Fullstack Academy's Software Engineering Program.
-I'm enthuatic about learning new technologies, solving real-world problems, and helping people around me.
+I'm Kevin, a recent grad from Fullstack Academy's Software Engineering Program.
+I'm enthusiastic about learning new technologies, solving real-world problems, and helping people around me.

 Why I'm interested in a career in software engineering: